dunglas/mercure/spec/mercure.md

 The hub **MAY** require subscribers and publishers to be authenticated, and **MAY** apply extra authorization rules not defined in this specification.

+# Matcher Types

+## Exact Matching

+The hub **MUST** support exact matching.
+With this type of matchers, an exact case-sensitive comparison must be made between the topic and the matcher.

+The matcher type name is `Exact`.
+The corresponding query parameters are `match` and `matchExact`.

+## URL Pattern

+The hub **SHOULD** support using URL patterns [@!urlpattern] as matchers.
+URL patterns **SHOULD** be preferred to regular expressions when topics to match are URLs.

+The base URL **MUST** be set to the URL of the Mercure hub.

+The matcher type name is `URLPattern`.
+The corresponding query parameter is `matchURLPattern`.

+## Regular Expression

+The hub **SHOULD** support using I-Regexp regular expressions [@!RFC9485] as matchers.

+The matcher type name is `Regexp`.
+The corresponding query parameter is `matchRegexp`.

+## Common Expression Language (CEL)

+The hub **MAY** support using CEL expressions [@cel] as matchers.

+A variable named `topics` containing an array of string **MSUT** be passed to the expression.
+This variable **MUST** contain the canonical topic followed by the alternate topics of the update to match.

+The hub **MAY** pass other implementation-specific variables and expose implementation-specific functions.

+The expression **MUST** return a boolean value: true if the topic matches, false otherwise.

+If parsing or checking of a CEL expression fails or if the expression does not return a boolean value, the hub **MUST** return a 400 "Bad Request" HTTP status code.

+## URI Template

+The hub **MAY** support using URI templates [@!RFC6570] as matchers.
+Whenever possible, using URL patterns **SHOULD** be preferred.

+The matcher type name is `URITemplate`.
+The corresponding query parameter is `matchURITemplate`.

+## Other Matcher Types

+In addition, the hub **MAY** implement any matcher types, including implementation-specific matcher types.

 # Publication